MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

     | Min
 ```

-### Why Bayesian Optimization?
+### What is Bayesian Optimization And Why Use It?

-Bayesian Optimization is, therefore, meant to find the most optimal element like any other optimization algorithm however, where it shines in comparison to others is when the criterion or objective function is a black box function.
-A black box function indicates the prospect of a lack of an analytic expression or known mathematical formula for the objective function and/or details about other properties for example, knowing the derivatives or if derivatives exist for the function so as to make use of other optimization techniques such as [Stochastic Gradient Descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).
+Bayesian Optimization is an iterative optimization algorithm used to find the most optimal element like any other optimization algorithm however, where it shines in comparison to others is when the criterion or objective function is a black box function.
+A black box function indicates the prospect of a lack of an analytic expression or known mathematical formula for the objective function and/or details about other properties for example, knowing if the derivative exists for the function so as to make use of other optimization techniques such as [Stochastic Gradient Descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).

-To summarize, Bayesian Optimization aims to, with the fewest number of steps, find the global optima of a function that could be a black box based function.
+To summarize, Bayesian Optimization aims to, with the fewest number of iterations, find the global optima of a function that could be a black box based function.

 ### What is Bayesian About the Bayesian Optimization Algorithm?

-The efficiency of the Bayesian Optimization algorithm stems from the use of Bayes Theorem to direct the search of the global optima by updating prior beliefs about the state of the objective function in light of new data.
-For those new to the world of Bayes Theorem, I have written up a summary that can be found [here](https://nbviewer.org/github/MokoSan/FSharpAdvent_2020/blob/main/BayesianInferenceInF%23.ipynb#Bayes-Theorem) as a part of my previous advent submission but here is a quick primer:
+The efficiency of the Bayesian Optimization algorithm stems from the use of Bayes Theorem to direct the search of the global optima by updating prior beliefs about the state of the objective function in light of new observations made by sampling or choosing the next point to evaluate as a potential candidate of the optima.
+For those new to the world of Bayes Theorem, I have written up a summary that can be found [here](https://nbviewer.org/github/MokoSan/FSharpAdvent_2020/blob/main/BayesianInferenceInF%23.ipynb#Bayes-Theorem) as a part of my previous advent submission.

+To elaborate just a bit more here (there is a section below under [Gaussian Processes](#gaussian-processes) that covers the model most commonly used for this purpose of approximating the objective function), we choose a model that helps us with approximating the objective function that's initialized based on some prior information and is updated as and when we sample or observe new data points and with each subsequent iteration, we are constructing a posterior distribution that is more closely representative of the actual objective function whose form can be an unknown.

+Now that a basic definition and reason for using Bayesian Optimization is presented, I want to provide some pertinent examples that'll help with contextualizing the idea.

 ## Experiments

+In this section, I plan to go over 3 main experiments conducted using the optimization algorithm to demonstrate the efficacy and ease of use of the library.

-### Experiment 1: Optimizing a Trigonometric Function: Finding the maxima of the ``Sin`` function between Pi and π and -π.
+### Experiment 1: Optimizing a Trigonometric Function: Finding the maxima of the ``Sin`` function between π and -π.

-``Sin(x)`` is a simple Trigonometric Function whose maximum value is 1 at $\frac{\pi}{2}$.
-Since we know the analytical form of the function, this simple experiment can highlight the efficacy of the algorithm.
+``Sin(x)`` is a simple Trigonometric Function whose maximum value is 1 at $\frac{\pi}{2}$ if the range is between -$\pi$ and $\pi$.
+Since we know the analytical form of the function, this simple experiment can highlight the correctness of the algorithm (within an acceptable margin of error).
 A Polyglot notebook of this experiment can be found [here](./Experiments/Sin/Sin.ipynb).

 The experiment can be setup in the following way making use of the library I developed that implements the Bayesian Optimization algorithm: